formester/formester-site/content/blog/form-builders-faceoff-jotform-vs-typeform-in-2023.md

 While JotForm and Typeform have their individual, unique features, some overlapping is bound to occur in terms of approach to form designing, customization options, and integrations;

-Which may lead users to think - **What's the difference, anyways?**
+Which may lead users to think - **What's the difference, anyway?**

 ### 3. User Priorities

-Considering a more subjective aspect, some users may find one platform's interface more intuitive, aesthetic and visually appealing, while others may prefer the look and feel of the other.
+Considering a more subjective aspect, some users may find one platform's interface more intuitive, aesthetic and visually appealing, while others may prefer the look and feel of the other. \
 Needless to say, some aren't even as concerned about the design and put more value on the robustness.

 ### 4. Brand Recognition and Marketing